newatoms/guides/understand-conten-marketing/readme.md

 Rowly states that “The customer's experience of digital content is influenced by all stakeholders in the value chain as well as requiring the customer to participate in learning and co-creation of the experience."
 Meaning that according to Rowly, value is determined by a interactive relationship between the sender (this case the customer) and the consumer (the target of the communication).

-Often this is done by communicating from the core of your added value, just like the *Furrow* was about sharing knowledge on farming and farm equipment (becouse they John Deere knew a lot about farm equipment and farming, he could make the best equipment).
+Often this is done by communicating from the core of your added value, just like the *Furrow* was about sharing knowledge on farming and farm equipment (becouse John Deere knew a lot about farm equipment and farming, he could make the best equipment).

 Rowly also mentions 'value-in-use', which she describes as “customer value as a basis for ensuring that consumers are fully engaged as stakeholders in the content economy.”
 Meaning simply, that if the reader receives value from consuming your content marketing, they are a steak-holder, incentivizing them to share and interact with the content.